What you need to know about the Customs

 - payment of the customs handling fees

-- respective authorisation, licenses and certificates are submitted to the customs authorities.
+- respective authorization, licenses, and certificates are submitted to the customs authorities

 Processing for Domestic Consumption

-Processing for Domestic Consumption is similar to the previous procedure, however the imported goods must be processed within one year of the date of import, and the final products are released for free circulation within the territory of the respective country of the Customs Union.
+Processing for Domestic Consumption is similar to Inward Processing, however the imported goods must be processed within one year of the date of import, and the final products are released for free circulation within the territory of the respective country of the Customs Union.
 Goods imported under this procedure are subject to all restrictions and prohibitions on imports.
 The initial goods are exempt from customs duties and taxes, but the final products are subject to payment of all applicable duties and taxes.

 Outward Processing (processing performed outside the customs territory) is the export of goods from the Customs Union for processing outside of that country.
 Goods must be processed within two years of the date of export, and the final product re-imported into the Customs Union.
 Goods exported under this procedure are not subject to any economic restrictions or prohibitions and are completely exempt from export duties.
 The final imported products are partially or fully (in the case of warranty repairs of exported goods) exempt from customs duties and taxes.
 As with the other processing procedures, importers need to apply for permission beforehand.

 This procedure allows for the use of foreign goods within the customs territory for a certain period of time, usually not exceeding two years.
 For each month, the authorities charge a fee of three percent of the payments that would apply if the goods were released for domestic consumption.
-The temporarily imported goods should be preserved in their original state except for changes caused by natural year and tear.
-Temporarily imported goods need to remain in the possession of the declarant and may not be transferred to third parties without special permission on the side of the customs authorities.
-At the end of the temporary import period, the goods should be re-exported or declared under a different customs procedure, for example release for domestic consumption.
+The temporarily imported goods should be preserved in their original state except for changes caused by natural wear and tear.
+Temporarily imported goods need to remain in the possession of the declarant and may not be transferred to third parties without special permission from the customs authorities.
+At the end of the temporary import period, the goods should be re-exported or declared under a different customs procedure.

 Customs (Bonded) Warehouse

 Under the customs warehouse procedure, any goods imported into the Customs Union, except commodities whose import and export is prohibited or restricted, are stored in specially allocated warehouses or territories under the custody of the customs authorities.
-This customs procedure is beneficial when the final buyer of the goods is not known at the moment when the goods are delivered to the Customs Union, allowing, in particular, the deferral of payment of customs duties and taxes.
-Goods may be placed under this customs procedure only after authorisation from the customs authorities, and for a maximum period of three years.
-There are also so-called completing” customs procedures such as re-import, re-export, destruction, as well as special custom procedures such as temporary exportation, dutyfree trade, and so on.
+This customs procedure is beneficial when the final buyer of the goods is not known at the moment when the goods are delivered to the Customs Union.
+This allows the deferral of payment of customs duties and taxes.
+Goods may be placed under this customs procedure only after authorisation from the customs authorities and for a maximum period of three years.
+There are also so-called “completing” customs procedures such as re-import, re-export, destruction, and special custom procedures such as temporary exportation, duty-free trade, and so on.

 Customs procedures in Ukraine

-The Customs Code of Ukraine provides the following customs regimes for the movement of goods across the customs border of Ukraine, namely:
+The Customs Code of Ukraine covers the following movement of goods across the customs border of Ukraine:

-- Processing on the customs territory of Ukraine;
+- Processing in the customs territory of Ukraine

-Each of the customs regimes depends on the purposes of the transfer of goods and requires relevant customs procedures.
+Each of the customs processes depends on the purposes of the transfer of goods and requires relevant customs procedures.

 The Customs Tariff of the Customs Union is a standardized system of classifying traded products, and is essentially a broader and more specific version of the Harmonized Commodity Description and Coding System (abbreviated as “HS Code”) maintained by the World Customs Organization.
 Another comparable product classification system is the TARIC code (Integrated Tariff of the European Communities) that shows the various rules applying to specific products when imported into the European Union.